StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_stackpack.md

 #### Splunk topology

-To retrieve topology data from Splunk, in addition to the [API Integration StackPack](/stackpacks/integrations/api-integration.md), which is required to communicate with Agent V1, you will also need to install the **Splunk Topology StackPack**.
+To retrieve topology data from Splunk, in addition to the [API Integration StackPack](/stackpacks/integrations/api-integration.md), you will also need to install the **Splunk Topology StackPack**.

 Install the Splunk Topology StackPack from the StackState UI **StackPacks** &gt; **Integrations** screen.
 You will need to provide the following parameters: